-This paper examines an innovative and design-based innovation process of a new product in artistic perfumery.
-The growing segment of artistic perfumery is known for unusual and complex scents.
-One of the players is a perfume label run by a design agency that has developed an alternative and design-based approach to developing perfumes.
-The process is driven by a strong sense for aesthetic consistency, a passion for authenticity and an unusual presence of an emotional dimension.
-The paper particularly focuses on the role of design and the significance of design practices for this product innovation.
-All in all, it argues that the role of design can hardly be reduced to a problem solving technique.
-Instead, design practices involve personal, material and aesthetic dimensions.
+This paper examines an innovative and design-based product development process in artistic perfumery.
+The growing segment of artistic perfumery is known for innovative designs and concepts.
+One of the players in this niche segment is a design agency that has developed an alternative design-based approach to developing perfumes.
+The drivers that lead the perfume-making are a strong sense for aesthetic consistency, a passion for authenticity and an unusual presence of an emotional dimension throughout the process.